 - 1. The main guiding body of the IPT is the International Organizing Committee (IOC).
 It is elected by representatives of the countries participating in the tournament. - 2.
 The head of the IPT is the president.
-He or she are elected for 2 years in a simple majority vote by the members of the IOC.
+They are elected for 2 years in a simple majority vote by the members of the IOC.
 Every official IPT document should be signed by the IPT president and stamped with the IPT seal, which is kept by the secretary. - 3.
-IOC members, including president and secretary, can be part of the Executive Committee (Exe-Com), which regroup the most active members of the IOC.
-The members of the ExeCom are in charge of executing the IOC tasks not related to specific countries, and have neither decisive power nor extended privileges over other IOC members that has not been approved by the IOC. - 4.
-Apart from the president, secretary and ExeCom members, each country is represented by only one IOC representative in the IOC.
-IOC representatives can, however take to the role of president, secretary or be members of the ExeCom. - 5.
+Each country that is participating in the current year's edition of the tournament or has participated in one of the past two editions of the tournament is represented by only one IOC representative in the IOC.
+Countries that do not fulfill the above-mentioned criterion are not represented within the IOC. - 4.
+IOC members can be part of the Executive Committee (ExeCom), and take the role of president or secretary.
+The members of the ExeCom are in charge of executing the IOC tasks not related to specific countries, and have neither decisive power nor extended privileges over other IOC members that have not been approved by the IOC. - 5.
 The IOC is responsible for the selection of a country hosting the IPT each year.
 The IOC cooperates with the LOC in deciding the dates of the IPT. - 6.
 The official language of the tournament is English.
 This applies to all official documentation, to Physics Fights (PF) and tournament ceremonies.
 The official website of the tournament is www.iptnet.info. - 7.
 The entry fee is by default 1100 Euro per team 1000 for the LOC and 100 for the IOC.
-The IOC and LOC may provide a discount on the registration fees for the countries participating for the first time in the tournament.
+The IOC and LOC may provide a discount on the registration fees on a case to case basis (e.g. for the countries participating for the first time in the tournament).
 The LOC is responsible for covering the catering and accommodation expenses of a team consisting of four to six team members and no more than two team-leaders.
 The LOC can suggest a modification of the entry fees at the latest five months prior the tournament. - 8.
-Any member of the IOC can suggest a modification to the rules.
+Any member of the IOC or ExeCom can suggest a modification to the rules.
 The executive committee is in charge of expressing the modification in a proper format.
 The whole IOC is asked to vote on each modification.
 The modification is accepted if more than 50% of the voters are in favor.
 In case of equal number of votes in favor and against the modification, the President has a decisive vote.
 The default voting period is 10 days since the IOC is called for voting.